cdriscol/lsp/README.md

 - **[LSPStack](packages/cdk/src/lsp-stack.ts)** - defines the main storage mechanisms used for LSP (DynamoDB for report metadata, S3 bucket for photos)
 - **[ReportFinderStack](packages/cdk/src/report-finder-stack.ts)** - checks for new reports on a defined schedule

-Looking at the architectual diagram above, the core workflow can be described as:
+Looking at the architectural diagram above, the core workflow can be described as:
 1. EventBridge cron rule triggers `findNewReports` every 15 minutes between 2:00/3:00-5:45/6:45PM (Mountain Times) MON-FRI
 2. `findNewReports` lambda function will login to LSP and check for new reports
 3. New report metadata is stored in a DynamoDB table called `lsp-table`